opy2001/NYCU-VRDL-2025-Spring/hw4/README.md

 Name: 吳佩怡

 ## Introduction
-Image restoration base on PromptIR model, modifications made to be suitable for the given dataset
+Image restoration based on PromptIR model, modifications made to be suitable for the given dataset

 ## How to Install
 Clone the repository and install dependencies